 In accordance with the LTSP, groundwater monitoring is not required at this site because (1) the groundwater is heavily contaminated from underground uranium mining and naturally occurring mineralization and (2) the uppermost aquifer is of limited use due to its low yield.
 Consequently, NRC concurred with the application of supplemental standards at the site and the exemption of both compliance and performance groundwater monitoring.
 However, LM conducts groundwater monitoring at wells 0409, 0675, and 0678 as a best management practice at the request of NMED (Table 1-2 and Figure 1-2) (Kleinrath 2001).
 LM originally agreed to sample these locations once every 3 years for 30 years; however, LM sampled annually from November 2010 to November 2016 at the request of NMED.
-After the November 2016 sampling event, sampling returned to a triennial schedule.
-The most recent sampling event occurred in November 2019.
+After the November 2016 sampling event, sampling returned to a triennial, or once every 3 years, schedule.
+The most recent sampling event occurred in November 2022.
+Validated results from that sampling event were not available for inclusion into this report but will be reported in next year's annual report.